 St Ives is one of the most popular seaside towns and ports in Cornwall.
-Despite its modest population of 12,000 people, it attracts hundreds of thousands of visitors each year, with many returning time and time again.
+Despite its modest population of 12,000 people, it attracts hundreds of thousands of visitors each year, with many returning time and time again to explore all the wonderful things to do in St Ives.
 The town is situated 6 miles north a of Penzance in the district of Penwith, and faces out to the Atlantic Ocean.

 Part of St Ives’ appeal lies in the historic charm of its winding cobbled streets that are known to locals as the ‘Downalong’.
 The old quarters of St Ives, found just behind the 14th century Sloop Inn, are always bustling and lively, packed with independent boutiques and cosy cafés.